M6 Toll: Tolls

-Prices (from 13 January 2023)
+Prices

+From 13 May 2024, M6 Toll is divided into three zones.
+Tolls depend on the number of zones entered, determined by automatic number-plate recognition (ANPR).

 Collection

 Tolls can be paid by credit/debit card payments or in advance via an M6 Toll tag.
 Cash payments are not accepted.

 Vehicles are classified electronically at the toll booths according to their number of wheels, number of axles and height at first axle.
 Thus vehicles with trailers are charged extra and some large models of 4x4 are classified as vans.

 Failure to pay the toll for using the motorway is a civil offence; anyone attempting to do so will be issued with an unpaid toll notice and required to send payment.
 If it is not paid within two days a £10 administration charge is added, plus further costs will be added if the toll is still unpaid after 14 days.

 An M6 Toll tag is an electronic toll collection device attached to a vehicle's windscreen, which records the vehicle's passage through toll plazas on the M6 Toll.

 Each tag can only be used with the registered number plate and has a unique account.
 All accounts on the M6 Toll are pre-paid, and must contain a positive balance, sufficient to cover the cost of the vehicle's toll, in order for the vehicle to be allowed through the toll gate.
 If the balance is sufficient, the tag will beep once and the barrier at the toll gate will automatically raise.
 If the balance is low (fewer than three journeys remaining), the tag will beep twice.
 If the balance of the account cannot cover the cost of the toll, the barrier will remain closed and an alternative method of payment must be used.

 Balances can be topped up automatically once a month using Direct Debit or credit card, or by cheque.

 The tags contain a microchip which uses radio-frequency identification (RFID) technology.
 Physically, the tag resembles a DART-Tag, previously used to pay the tolls on the Dartford Crossing.
 The two systems do not interoperate.